jilloreilly/professional-readme-generator/output/README.md

   Clone the source files onto your machine

   ## Usage
-  In your terminal, type: node index.js
+  CD into the application directory in your terminal, then type: node index.js

   ## License
   This project is licensed under the **MIT** license